algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 ## 2. Features

 We were asked to focus on two main features: the soft-skills prioritization and anonymizing candidates.
+Also two other features will be implemented, which one was requested and the other is decided by us to add more possibilities for the app: a matching system and a saving system.

 ### Soft-skills